WHY DEBATE

 ▼ Who Can Apply for the Acclive Internship Program?

-Students from Acclive who meet all of the following criteria:
+Debaters from Acclive who meet all of the following criteria:

-Top-Level Debaters with outstanding achievements in major tournaments
+• Outstanding achievements in major debate tournaments

 Team Levels